ericbulloch/kwmd/concepts/google_dorking.md

 This would find things like `firstlast@yahoo.com` and `firstlast.123@aol.com`.

-### Looking for pages that talk about SQL Injection
+### Looking For Pages That Talk About SQL Injection

 ```text
 intext:"sql injection"